 (For your shopping convenience, this post contains affiliate links.)

 Well, to be honest, I wasn’t planning on doing a post on this Money Cake.
 However, since my Facebook post about the one I made for my son’s birthday started going viral we’ve gotten more comments, questions, and messages than we can keep up with.
+(If you don’t have Facebook, I also posted the original on YouTube.)
 This DIY money cake has been quite a hit.
 It’s nothing new, but I’m sharing how we did it and the tips and tricks I learned after making it.

 Sorry, I know this is a long post, but there was a lot I wanted to share.
 The cake can be a little tricky, but not hard to make.
 Be sure to read all my tips below and there’s a printable recipe card at the bottom of the post.